umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Articles-Parent-and-Article-Items/index.md

         }
     </ul>
     ```
 9. The above code will output a list of all the **_Article Items_** as links using the name.
-We will modify the template a little, to add a bit more information about the articles.
+We will modify the template a little, to add more information about the articles.
 Replace the `HTML` in the *foreach* loop with this snippet:

     ```csharp
     <article class="special">